ehickox/bitraider/README.md

                 self.time_elapsed = 0

             def trade(self, timeslice):
-                # This will get run in a loop for each timeslice
+                # This will run in a loop for each timeslice
                 # Increment time elapsed
                 # If time_elapsed % recalculate_every == 0:
                 #   recalculate average